Deputy Prime Minister of the United Kingdom: Succession

 Nobody has the right of automatic succession to the prime ministership.
 However, it is generally considered that in the event of the death of the prime minister, it would be appropriate to appoint an interim prime minister, though there is some debate as to how to decide who this should be.
 In 2021, Cabinet Secretary Simon Case suggested:

 [I]t would likely have to be a decision for Cabinet to nominate somebody who could step into the role of Prime Minister in the belief that they could fulfil that requirement and command a majority in the House.
 The sovereign would need to be given a rapid and clear recommendation by the Government on who to call on.
 By our estimation, and given the pressures of the job, we do not think you would want to leave it for more than 48 hours before identifying such a person.

 When the prime minister is travelling, it is standard practice for a senior duty minister to be appointed who can attend to urgent business and meetings if required, though the prime minister remains in charge and updated throughout.
 And, on 6 April 2020, when Prime Minister Boris Johnson was admitted into ICU, he asked First Secretary of State Dominic Raab "to deputise for him where necessary".
+Raab was often dubbed the acting or stand in prime minister during this time, but Raab never formally held this role, and Johnson legally remained the Prime Minister.
+Despite this, there were some calls for the role to be formalised during this time.